buildclub101-code/Build-Club/README.md

 # Build-Club
 Hello everyone!
 This is the new Github Repository which will have links to various projects, manuals and online references/resources.
 We hope you enjoy your journey on fostering knowledge, creativity, collaboration and resourcefulness.

 This Repo is currently an early work in progress.
-But for now we'll just check if everything in this readme file works by adding these links to various resources in no particular order
+But for now we'll just check if everything in this readme file works by adding these links to various resources in no particular order.
+In case of feedback, please send a pull request so we can keep making this site an amazing knowledge hub for all!

 # General Electronics (and Resources!):